 But be wary of Hostinger’s steep renewal costs!
 Its $9.99 per month (billed annually) cloud hosting plan will renew at $24.99 per month after the first year.

 How Does Hostinger’s Pricing Work?

 Given the large array of hosting types and features, every Hostinger plan comes at a different price.
-Hostinger’s prices are very competitive with the rest of the industry, ranging from $0.99 to $129.95/month.
+Hostinger’s prices are very competitive with the rest of the industry, ranging from $2.99 to $117.99 per month, billed annually.

 We know what you’re thinking – why such a huge range?
 Well, Hostinger is no different from other hosting providers in its use of temptingly low introductory prices.
 The more time you commit to during your first purchase, the more money you save – but only on that first purchase.
 This is worth keeping in mind at checkout.